Research and Development Tax Relief

 What are qualifying indirect activities?

-A number of categories permit the inclusion of expenses that are only indirectly supporting the R&D process.
+A number of the qualifying categories permit the inclusion of expenses that are only indirectly supporting the R&D process.
 Typical examples of indirect costs are:

-To qualify for the SME Scheme the following conditions must be fulfilled:
+To qualify for ERIS, the following conditions must be fulfilled:

-- The R&D activity must not have been subcontracted to the claimant by another party.
+3. The R&D activity must not have been subcontracted to the claimant by another party

 For the first two conditions you must include staff, turnover and balance sheet totals of any linked companies (>50% parent and subsidiaries) as well as a proportion of the same for any partner companies (>25% share holdings).

-SME’s may deduct an additional 86% of qualifying expenditure and if loss making, may claim a repayable tax credit of 10% of the surrenderable loss.
-(These relief rates are 130% and 14.5% respectively for expenditure incurred before 01 April 2023).
+Eligible companies may deduct an additional 86% of qualifying expenditure when calculating the loss for tax purposes and may claim a repayable tax credit of 14.5% of the surrenderable loss.

 Making a claim